 Can’t-Miss Kid Experiences on Star Wars: Galactic Starcruiser

-The Loth-Cat Porg Detection Drill is a hide-and-find game where kids search for stuffed porgs deep within the Engineering Room.
+The Loth-Cat Porg Detection Drill is a hide-and-seek game where kids search for stuffed porgs deep within the engineering room.
 It’s a bit silly but our 5-year-old loved it.
 Droid racing in the atrium is another fun activity for kiddos.
 While you’re welcome to bring your own droid from Droid Depot, plenty are provided for guests to borrow if they don’t have their own.